phetsims/qa/documentation/qa-book.md

   playback method.
   7. If this sim is outfitted with alternative input (such as keyboard navigation), then also test it to make sure those input events work as well.
-  8. Not supported on iPad or IE.
+  * Not supported on iPad or IE.
-  9. This should not be done in a private window (won't work in some browsers.)
+  * This should not be done in a private window (won't work in some browsers.)
-  10. Make sure that you are in the "top" context rather than the "sim" context in the console.
+  * Make sure that you are in the "top" context rather than the "sim" context in the console.

-#### Data: Metacog Cycle Test
+#### Test 14: Data: Metacog Cycle Test

+*Approximate time:* 30-40 minutes (due to wait times)
+*Test Matrix doesn’t have a column for this.
+For the iPad, add results in Events: record.
+Replace &console with &localFile*

+*What?*
-* *What?* This test exercises the full recording and playback process used for PhET studies.
+* This test exercises the full recording and playback process used for PhET studies.
 This includes recording data to and retrieving data from our data back end partner, Metacog.

-* *How?*
+*How?*
  1. First generate the link for testing.
      - Copy and paste the wrapper index URL into a Google Doc
      - Add this to the end of the url:
     `/wrappers/login/?wrapper=record&validationRule=validateDigits&numberOfDigits=5&promptText=Enter%20a%205%20Digit%20ID&publisher_id={{PUBLISHER_ID}}&key_name=testing&widget_id={{SIM}}-{{VERSION}}-qaTest&metacog`